Kids can make a difference, too. Many parents look for ways for their children to give back to their communities in unique ways.

 As children develop a greater understanding of the challenges and opportunities within their own neighborhoods and beyond, they start to develop into the next generation of community leaders.

 By keeping them engaged and making it fun, we can help kids discover the joy of giving back.
-And summer is the perfect time for making memories while making a difference!

 By Norma Schmidt, a South Hills resident who, along with her daughter Eva and their Girl Scout Troop, has been actively involved with SHIM’s Sack Hunger, Pack Hope campaign, food drives, and more.